Red-winged Blackbird, Agelaius phoeniceus, Tordo Sargento (Spanish), Chuleeb (Mayan)

 When I first spied this vociferous male, I hadn’t realized the epaulets (shoulder patches) lifted up off the wing.
 How reminiscent of flag semaphores at sea!
 For example, a US Navy signalman handholds two short poles with a red and yellow square flag on each pole to convey messages from a distance.

 Typically males establish territories before females arrive.
-I wonder if this flock was the arrival of females and juveniles.
+I wonder if this flock was the arrival of females and juveniles or just juvenile males?
 Then the territorial males joined in the flight.
 After several circlings, the flock broke up and some stayed in the area while others flew away.

 Bird mentor friend, Bev, and I spent many minutes trying to identify a flock of five “overgrown sparrows” in a wet cow pasture near Rio Lagartos.
 This timely lesson also showed us that young males and females look like the adult females too.
 I even mistook a male for a female until it flew and showed me its future red patches, but sometimes females have these too.
 (I just learned this in 2021; check out the link to The Auk article in the reference list.)

 The mated female builds the nest, lays the eggs, performs all the incubation, and feeds the chicks.
 Once the chicks leave the nest, then both parents feed the young.
-Meanwhile the male stays busy in defending his domain, which can also include up to 15 females and their nests.
-Not only does a female pick a mate by how he looks but she checks out the quality of the territory to meet her and her future family’s needs.
-However, DNA studies show the selected male isn’t the father of all chicks hatched in his terrain.
-Hmmm, Hanky Panky in the Grass.
-(I wonder if the male is “a jealous phoenician”?
-Hey, look at the scientific name, Agelaius phoeniceus.)
+Meanwhile the male stays busy defending his domain, which can also include up to 15 females and their nests!

 In addition to courtship of several females, males will defend against predators such as hawks and owls, and yes, even horses and people.
-But outside of his territory this robin-sized bird can cover up his red feathers to reduce aggression.
+But outside of his territory this robin-sized bird can cover up his red feathers to reduce aggression from other males.
 Must be a covert operation.

 The omnivorous diet varies from frogs and fledglings to eggs and carrion to arachnids, worms, and insects like dragonflies and butterflies.
 Other sources state this species primarily eats insects in the summer during mating season.
 In winter it forms huge flocks and feeds on grains and seeds especially in croplands.
-I felt lucky to observe a male use his bill to probe marshy stems and then pry out several insect larvae.
+As a strong flier, it may cover fifty miles from its roost to a feeding area daily.

 more recommended stories